 This special ‘Don Alfonso’ coffee represents the very best of the harvest from the famous Aquiares Estate in Turrialba, Costa Rica.
 ‘Don Alfonso’ coffees bear the name of Don Alfonso Robelo, patriarch of one of the owning families of the estate who took over farm management in 1992 and made the social welfare of farm workers and the wider community one of his main priorities.
 Don Alfonso is a true visionary: his son, Diego, follows in his father’s footsteps by taking the farm to new heights.

-We were delighted at the beginning of this year to visit the Aquiares Estate and stay at the lodge.
+We were delighted year to visit the Aquiares Estate and stay at the lodge.
 We saw first hand the care and attention given to each lot by Diego (whose quality-driven vision is transforming the farm) and his team of coffee experts.
 We had the chance to cup the season’s new crop and appreciate the high standards.
 Although Aquiares, being a large farm, produces a great deal of coffee annually, the ‘Don Alfonso’ line is unique to Mercanta and is the result of close partnership and strong communication between the coffee producer/exporter and coffee importer.

 Aquiares, one of Costa Rica’s largest and most historic coffee farms, sits high on the fertile slopes of Turrialba Volcano.
 Producing coffee continuously for over a century, the farm has developed an enduring model for growing high-quality Arabica coffee, protecting a stunning natural setting, and supporting a thriving local community of 1,800 people.
 Established by British farmers in 1890, Aquiares was one of the first estates to produce and export Costa Rican coffee.
 In 1971, the farm was purchased by its current owners – three families who have worked together with the farm´s staff and community to implement a modern model of sustainable agriculture.
 Today, the Estate is the largest continuous coffee farm in Costa Rica, covering 924 hectares, 80% of which is planted under shade-grown Arabica.